awinterstein/website/content/privacy-policy.md

 ## Hosting

-The content of this website is hosted by ALL-INKL.COM - Neue Medien Münnich, Inh.
-René Münnich, Hauptstraße 68, 02742 Friedersdorf (hereinafter All-Inkl).
-Details can be found in the [privacy policy of All-Inkl](https://all-inkl.com/datenschutzinformationen/).
+The content of this website is hosted by manitu GmbH, Welvertstraße 2, 66606 St. Wendel, Germany (hereinafter Manitu).
+Details can be found in the [privacy policy of Manitu](https://www.manitu.de/datenschutz/).
-The use of All-Inkl is based on Art.
+The use of Manitu is based on Art.
 6(1f) GDPR.
 I have a legitimate interest in the most reliable presentation of my website.

 I have concluded a data processing agreement (DPA) for the use of the above-mentioned service.
 This is a contract prescribed by data protection law, which guarantees that it processes the personal data of my website visitors only in accordance with my instructions and in compliance with the GDPR.